ANNUAL REPORT : Annual Report 2018

 At each annual general meeting of the Association, the Members shall elect Board Members to fill the vacant board positions.
 Each Board Member that has served for the immediately preceding term shall retire at the dissolution or adjournment of the annual general meeting and the Members entitled to vote thereat shall elect Board Members to replace such retiring Board Members.
-The Member who held the position of President immediately prior to the election of a new Board at an annual general meeting shall be deemed to have been elected as a Board Member of the Association and shall hold the office of Past-President.
+The Member who held the position of President immediately before the election of a new Board at an annual general meeting shall be deemed to have been elected as a Board Member of the Association and shall hold the office of Past-President.

 Here are the forms you may need before the AGM:

-THE DEADLINE FOR SUBMISSION OF MOTIONS FOR THE AGM IS 12 NOON ON MARCH 31st, 2017. |
+THE DEADLINE FOR SUBMISSION OF MOTIONS FOR THE AGM IS 12 NOON ON APRIL 11TH, 2019. |